 Note: The with statements in these codes are required to select the appropriate CUDA device.
-If user uses only one device, these device switching is not needed. chainer.cuda.to\cpu() and chainer.cuda.to\gpu() functions automatically switch the current device correctly.
+If user uses only one device, these device switching is not needed. chainer.cuda.to_cpu() and chainer.cuda.to_gpu() functions automatically switch the current device correctly.

-Chainer also provides a convenient function chainer.cuda.get\device\from\id() and chainer.cuda.get\device\from\id() and chainer.cuda.get\device\from\id() are the None is given, it returns a dummy device object.
+Chainer also provides a convenient function chainer.cuda.get_device_from_id() and chainer.cuda.get_device_from_id() and chainer.cuda.get_device_from_id() are to select a device.
+The former function accepts an integer or None.
+When None is given, it returns a dummy device object.
 Otherwise, it returns a corresponding device object.
 The latter function accepts CuPy array or NumPy array.
 When a NumPy array is given, it returns a dummy device object.
 Otherwise, it returns a corresponding device object to the give CuPy array.
 The dummy device object also supports with statements like the above example but does nothing.
 Here are some other examples:

 '''

 cuda.get_device_from_id(1).use()

 x_gpu1 = cupy.empty((4, 3), dtype='f') # 'f' indicates float32

-with cuda.get_device_from_id(1):

-x_gpu1 = cupy.empty((4, 3), dtype='f')
+with cuda.get_device_from_id(1): x_gpu1 = cupy.empty((4, 3), dtype='f')

 with cuda.get_device_from_array(x_gpu1):

 y_gpu1 = x_gpu + 1

 '''